mnussbaum/Quick-.Torrent-Downloader/README.txt

-A command line tool that begins the torrenting process by searching for a given term and result name downloading the .torrent file and opening it in your default BitTorrent client.
+A command line tool that begins the torrenting process by searching for a given term and result name, downloading the .torrent file and opening it in your default BitTorrent client.

 Usage: